 We loved it.
-Bali was a joy – we’re so pleased to have had this opportunity to travel the island and find our little island paradise!
+Bali was a joy – we’re so pleased to have had this opportunity to travel the island and find our own little paradise island!
 The people were lovely, the food was delicious, and the sights were beautiful.
-It’s incredibly easy to get around and there is something for every personality on the island.
+It’s incredibly easy to get around and there is something for every personality.
 Bali is thoroughly a wonderful place to sit back and relax.
 Best of all, the island is full of greenery and that’s good for my soul.

 Further east in Indonesia and onto the island of Flores.
 We were here for one reason, to see the Komodo Dragons in their natural habitat.
 We’d flown into the town of Labuan Bajo for 3 nights and booked ourselves onto TripAdvisor’s best rated Komodo trip.

 We’d also planned on doing a dive, but someone still has a chest infection (thanks Singapore) so another snorkel trip will have to do!
 It was rather good!
 We had an awesome day swimming with sea snakes, lionfish and lots of other little fishies!

 Komodo Dragons – Was it worth it?